 If you’ve ever had a UTI, you know the signs.
 You may feel pressure in your lower abdomen, have back pain, burning during urination, or an urgent need to urinate.
 Your urine may have an odor or a reddish color, or you might feel tired, shaky and feverish.
 Occasionally, some women have no symptoms at all and discover that they have a UTI from a screening urinalysis at a doctor’s visit.
 If you think you have an infection, it’s essential to follow the advice of your healthcare provider right away.

 What should I do if I have a UTI?

 It is important to note that if you have a UTI, you will need to take an antibiotic.
-While cranberries and other natural solutions may help prevent future UTIs, no study has ever shown that they can cure one.
+While cranberries and other natural solutions may help support a healthy urinary tract, no study has ever shown that they can get rid of an infection.

 Women who have a UTI should finish antibiotic treatment and wait until the infection has cleared up before having sex.
 Sex during a UTI can be painful and may irritate healing tissue as well as introduce bacteria into the urinary tract prolonging treatment to get rid of the infection.

 What can I do to prevent a UTI?

 When it comes to sexual activity, there are a few things you can do to prevent a UTI.
 Hygiene, contraception choice and some other simple habits can help prevent a UTI from starting.
 These simple changes go a long way toward helping to prevent a UTI.